for automating Clojure projects without setting your hair on fire

 part of a larger group (such as ring-jetty-adapter

-being part of the ring
+being part of the ring project), the group-id is

 often the same across all the sub-projects.